ppaschos/snowmass-connect-docs/docs/globus.md

 against the Globus collection "OSG Connect CI Logon" using the GLobus Connect client.
 You can search for the collection by name in the search bar of the File Manager.

-To access storage via Globus online users must have an institutional based grid certificate issued by CILogon.
+In order to access the OSG storage for Snowmass via Globus online, users must have an institutional based grid certificate issued by CILogon.
 To obtain one follow the steps below:

 1. Logon with your institutional credentials at http://cilogon.org
 2. Select "Create a Password Protected Certificate".
 Enter a password and download your encrypted certificate, named usercred.p12.